ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-editor/_component-interface-react.md

 |    // Mandatory - Return the final value - called by the grid once after editing is complete
 |    getValue(): any;
 |
 |    // Gets called once after initialised.
-If you return true, the editor will
-|    // appear in a popup, so is not constrained to the boundaries of the cell.
-|    // This is great if you want to, for example, provide you own custom dropdown list
-|    // for selection.
-Default is false (ie if you don't provide the method).
-|    isPopup?(): boolean;
-|
-|    // Gets called once, only if isPopup() returns true.
-Return "over" if the
-|    // popup should cover the cell, or "under" if it should be positioned below
-|    // leaving the cell value visible.
-If this method is not present, the
-|    // default is "over"
-|    getPopupPosition?(): string;
-|
-|    // Gets called once after initialised.
 If you return true, the editor will not be
 |    // used and the grid will continue editing.
 Use this to make a decision on editing
 |    // inside the init() function, eg maybe you want to only start editing if the user